germuth/3D-HP-Protein-Folding/README.md

 3D-HP-Protein-Folding
 =====================

-A Concurrent, 3D Protein Folding Application
+A Concurrent 3D Protein Folding Application

-Worked on by Travis Reinheimer, Yishan Hu, Chen Yao, Lee Foster, and Aaron Germuth.
+Worked on by Ben Hartshorn, Mike Peters, Travis Reinheimer, Yishan Hu, Chen Yao, Lee Foster, and Aaron Germuth.

+<b>Overview:</b>

+This application can be used to approximate the 3D structure of proteins.
+Folding proteins is an computationally intensive procedure, so we use many simplifications.
+The application is multi-threaded and may be ran from multiple different computers through a network.
+There are many improvements to be made.

+<b>How to Run</b>

+The entire project should first be imported into eclipse.
+Java3D should be installed on the machine.
+Use this tutorial to help you (https://www.cs.utexas.edu/~scottm/cs324e/handouts/setUpJava3dEclipse.htm).
+Make sure all of the jars in lib are actually imported into the build path.
+As it stands, there are 3 main threads.
+The graphical user interface (Gui.java), the worker thread which folds the protein (Worker.java), and a communication thread (Coordinator.java).
+All three of these threads must be running in order to fold a protein.
+First run the coordinator and you should see "Waiting for a new connection".
+A Worker can than be started on the same machine (a worker can be run from a seperate machine).
+The coordinator should respond immediately saying "Got a worker".
+Multiple workers can be loaded.
+At this point, you can run the Graphical User Interface from any computer and select Connection. "localhost" means the gui and coordinate are run on the same machine.
+Otherwise specific the server here such as "servername.com".
+Once the connection is valid, you can select "Generate" and begin to watch the protein fold.
+The worker threads will send back progress while running, and the interface will automatically display these.
+One

 <b>Protein Folding:</b>

 Proteins are large polymers located within the body, with a large array of functions (from muscle to digesting food).
 Protein function is decided in part by it's primary structure (the amino acids which make it up) but also it's 3D folded shape it conforms to within the body.
-Therefore, determining the shape of a protein is just as important as determining the sequence.
+Therefore, determining the shape of a protein is an important step towards determining its function.

 <b>HP Model:</b>